-A shoulder injury or a recurring shoulder problem are the primary reasons people seek out a shoulder CT scan.
+A shoulder injury or a recurring shoulder problem are the primary reasons people seek out a shoulder CAT scan Farmington.

 A common problem with the shoulder is instability, in which the joint “pops out” (dislocates) repeatedly.
 But a CT scan in Farmington can detect problems and their root causes very efficiently.